huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 You are the average of the five people you associate with most.
 The quality of your experiences will be largely determined by the people you surround yourself with.
 Find your tribe.
+Build your personal advisory board of mentors.